-This page offers a concise summary of challenge you’ve accepted and an approach to meeting it.
+This page offers a concise summary of the challenge you’ve accepted and an approach to meeting it.

 As soon as drivers move from L’s to P’s their risk of being in a crash jumps dramatically and stays very high for about six months.
 This is largely due to the abrupt change in circumstances – from being closely supervised on L’s and told what to do, to driving unsupervised on P’s.

-As a caring supervisor, saying “Find Your Own Way” means you letting go of absolute control.
+As a caring supervisor, saying “Find Your Own Way” means that you let go of absolute control.
 That doesn’t mean you have to be out of control – you can still feel in control without being controlling.

-You will have done a great job as a supervisor if you have helped your learner driver get lots of diverse driving experience and at the end of it, they can say:
+You will have done a great job as a supervisor if you've helped your learner driver get lots of diverse driving experience and at the end of it, they can say:

-- you were never bossy and it felt like you were both learning together
+- you were never bossy and it felt as if you were both learning together

 - you mostly asked questions to help them work out what was best